Old New Year

 The Old New Year, the Orthodox New Year, also known as Ra's as-Sanah or Ras el-Seni in the Middle East, is an informal traditional holiday, celebrated as the start of the New Year by the Julian calendar.
 In the 20th and 21st centuries, the Old New Year falls on 14 January in the Gregorian calendar.

 This traditional dating of the New Year is sometimes commonly called "Orthodox" because it harks back to a time when governments in Russia and Eastern Europe used the Julian calendar, which is still used by some jurisdictions of the Eastern Orthodox Church.
 The Eastern Orthodox Church's liturgical year actually begins in September.

-In the Middle East, within the Alawites and Middle Eastern Christians, the term Ra's as-Sanah or Ras el-Seni refers to the Old New Year, which is regularly celebrated by these groups.
+In the Middle East, among the Alawites and Middle Eastern Christians, the term Ra's as-Sanah or Ras el-Seni refers to the Old New Year, which is regularly celebrated by these groups.

 By country

 North Macedonia

 The holiday in North Macedonia is known as Old New Year (Стара Нова година) or as Vasilica (Василица), "St. Basil".
 Late on 13 January, people gather outside their houses, in the center of their neighborhoods where they start a huge bonfire and drink and eat together.
 Traditional Macedonian music is sung.
 For those who stay at home, it is the tradition to eat home-made pita with a coin inside.
 Whoever finds the coin in their part is said to have luck during the year.

 Macedonians around the world also celebrate the holiday, especially in Australia, Canada, and the United States where Macedonian Orthodox Church has adherents.